G.I. Bill® Benefits

-Veterans of the U.S. Armed Forces who are enrolled in master's degree or graduate certificate programs or in the Project Management certificate program may be eligible for G.I.
+Veterans of the U.S. Armed Forces who are enrolled in master's degree or graduate certificate programs may be eligible for G.I.
 Bill® education benefits as determined by the U.S. Department of Veterans Affairs (VA).
 Penn State will certify veterans' enrollment status to the VA to expedite payment of G.I.
 Bill® benefits.

 Every student receiving G.I.
 Bill® benefits should register for and use a premium eBenefits account.
 On the eBenefits website, students can view their remaining entitlement, delimiting date, enrollment certification dates, and other important G.I.
 Bill® information.

 Take these steps to get started with G.I.
 Bill® benefits at Penn State Great Valley: